 How do I have to structure my press release?

-We won’t get into the specifics of formatting and readability, but we ranked some points just for you make sure that is following the format and style recommendations:
+We won’t get into the specifics of formatting and readability, but we ranked some points just for you to make sure that is following the format and style recommendations:

 - Other than focusing 99% of your attention on producing your text (create it shorter than two pages), divide your attention equally between the text and the headline.
 A brief and precise eye-catching headline is usually enough to motivate a reader to find out the content.